-This metric shows the total number of impressions (the number of times your ads are displayed) segmented by each campaign you’re running.
+This metric shows the total number of impressions (the number of times your ads are displayed) segmented by each campaign you run.

-You may want to track this metric to find out the best keywords and subjects that have the ad inventory and volume needed for success.
+You may want to track this metric to find the best keywords and subjects with the ad inventory and volume needed for success.

 To get this metric, divide the total cost of conversions by the total number of conversions.
-Keep in mind that a conversion is an activity you set in your campaign that marks an important achievement, such as signups, purchases, etc.
+Remember that a conversion is an activity you set in your campaign that marks an important achievement, such as signups, purchases, etc.

-This AdWords metric shows the amount of money you’re getting back from your ad campaign.
-If you want to know how your ads are doing, this is the metric to look at.
+This AdWords metric shows the amount of money you get back from your ad campaign.
+This is the metric to look at if you want to know how your ads are doing.

-ROAS or Return on Advertising Spend is calculated by dividing the amount of money spent on ads by the amount of money received from ads.
+ROAS, or Return on Advertising Spend, is calculated by dividing the amount of money spent on ads by the amount received.
 To find the exact ROI, you need to monitor your sales and deals and look where your leads and customers came from.